 I’m a reference-style link

-I’m a relative reference to a repository file
+I’m a relative reference to a public repository file

 You can use numbers for reference-style link definitions

 Or leave it empty and use the link text itself.

 URLs and URLs in angled brackets will automatically get turned into links. http://www.example.com or http://www.example.com and sometimes example.com (but not on Github, for example).